ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 Similar to Docker,
 a Singularity container (or, more commonly, *image*) is a self-contained software stack.
-As Singularity does not require a root-level daemon to run its images (as is required by Docker) it is suitable for use on a multi-user HPC system such as Cirrus.
+As Singularity does not require a root-level daemon to run its images (as is required by Docker) it is suitable for use on a multi-user HPC system such as ARCHER2.
 Within the container/image, you have exactly the same permissions as you do in a standard login session on the system.

-In practice, this means that an image created on your local machine with all your research software installed for local development will also run on Cirrus.
+In practice, this means that an image created on your local machine with all your research software installed for local development will also run on ARCHER2.

-Pre-built images (such as those on `DockerHub <http://hub.docker.com>`_ or `SingularityHub <https://singularity-hub.org/>`_) can simply be downloaded and used on Cirrus (or anywhere else Singularity is installed); see :ref:`use_image_singularity`).
+Pre-built images (such as those on `DockerHub <http://hub.docker.com>`_ or `SingularityHub <https://singularity-hub.org/>`_) can simply be downloaded and used on ARCHER2 (or anywhere else Singularity is installed); see :ref:`use_image_singularity`).

 Creating and modifying images requires root permission and so